Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Numerical experiments

-It represents the scenario that initially vehicles cluster near $x=0.5$ and the traffic is lighter in other places.
-The results are plotted in Figure~\ref{fig:bellshape}.
-For the local LWR, the solution first develops a shock wave from the smooth initial data.
-Then the shock wave dissipates at a speed no faster than the linear convergence, i.e., $\norm{\rho(\cdot,t)-\bar{\rho}}_{\mathbf{L}^2}\propto1/t$.
 For the nonlocal LWR, the nonlocal range is set as $\delta=0.2$.
-With the linear decreasing kernel, the initial high density near $x=0.5$ quickly dissipates and the solution converges to the uniform flow exponentially, i.e., $\norm{\rho(\cdot,t)-\bar{\rho}}_{\mathbf{L}^2}\propto e^{-\lambda t}$ for some constant $\lambda>0$.
-With the constant kernel, the solution first has an exponential convergence to the uniform flow, but the error $\norm{\rho(\cdot,t)-\bar{\rho}}_{\mathbf{L}^2}$ stagnates above $10^{-3}$ after $t=2.5$, which means that there are non-dissipative traffic waves with small amplitudes.
+With the linear decreasing kernel, the solution remains smooth and the initial high density near $x=0.5$ quickly dissipates.
+The solution converges to the uniform flow exponentially with the numerically estimated exponent $\lambda=1.26$, which is very close to the theoretical estimate $\lambda=1.23$ given by \eqref{decay_rate_precise}.
+At time $t=6$, the whole density profile is nearly uniform with the $\mathbf{L}^2$ error on the scale of $10^{-4}$.
+With the constant kernel, the solution first has an exponential convergence to the uniform flow, but the $\mathbf{L}^2$ error stagnates on the scale of $10^{-3}$ after $t=2.5$, which means that there are non-dissipative traffic waves with small amplitudes.
+The contrast between the case using a linear decreasing kernel and that with a constant kernel helps to illustrate the natural design principle concerning the use of nonlocal information, that is, placing more attention on the nonlocal density information of nearby vehicles could result in better traffic conditions.

+{\bf Experiment 2.} The second experiment aims to check the case with linear initial data as discussed in Section~\ref{sec:discussion}.
+In this experiment, we choose the initial data to be a linear function as in \eqref{eq:linear_ini} with $\beta=0.5$.
+We compare solutions of three models solved with the initial data.
+The results are plotted in Figure~\ref{fig:linear}.

+For the local LWR, the solution is a piecewise linear function as given in Section~\ref{sec:discussion}.
+At $t=\frac1{2\beta}=1$, a shock wave forms.
+Then the shock wave dissipates and the solution converges to the uniform flow with an algebraic decay in the $\mathbf{L}^2$ error, i.e., $\norm{\rho(\cdot,t)-\bar{\rho}}_{\mathbf{L}^2}=a/t$ where the estimated value of the coefficient is $a=0.142$.
+The result validates the analytically derived value $a=\frac{1}{2\sqrt{12}}=0.1443\dots$ based on the estimate in \eqref{eq:local_linear_convergence}.

+For the nonlocal LWR, the nonlocal range is set as $\delta=0.2$.
+With the linear decreasing kernel, the exponential convergence to the uniform flow is observed with the numerically estimated exponent $\lambda=0.66$, also effectively predicted by the theoretical estimate $\lambda=0.61$ given by \eqref{decay_rate_precise}.
+Meanwhile, we also observe that the traffic density is no longer piecewise linear when $t>0$.
+A complicated dynamic process is involved in the transition from the linear initial data to the uniform flow.
+This shows that the nonlocal LWR may have richer transient behaviors than the local LWR.
+With the constant kernel, similar patterns are observed but the $\mathbf{L}^2$ error stagnates on the scale of $10^{-2}$ after $t=2.5$ because of the existence of non-dissipative traffic waves.

-In the second experiment, we choose the initial data to be a sine-wave:
+{\bf Experiment 3.} The third experiment aims to validate the counterexample given in Section~\ref{sec:counter_example}.
+In this experiment, we choose the initial data to be a sine-wave: